cjen07/elm_exercises/README.md

 And here are some that require new skills:

 * Instead of showing an image of a die face, use the elm-lang/svg library to draw it yourself.
-* After you have learned about tasks and animation, have the die flip around randomly before they settle on a final value. (todo)
+* After you have learned about tasks and animation, have the die flip around randomly before they settle on a final value.

 Answer: [04-random.elm](https://github.com/cjen07/elm_exercises/blob/master/04-random.elm)